-The official revision material for the driver theory test is available as a book, CD-ROM, and as a smart phone app.
+The official revision material for the driver theory test is available as a book, CD-ROM, and as a smart phone app or you can visit the online learning portal.
 All contain the information required for the tested categories:

 Once you’ve completed the above steps it’s time to book your theory test.
-The Road Safety Authority’s booking system will take you through five steps to complete your booking:
+The Road Safety Authority’s booking system will take you through three steps to complete your booking:

 Note: If you need to change the time of your test you must reschedule or cancel it no later than five business days before it.
 Otherwise you’ll lose your fee and must book a new test and pay again.

 Now in limited availability pilot phase, with capacity increasing during 2021 you can take your Theory Test at home with the new ProProctor™ Online Testing option.
 A Windows 8.1 or Windows 10 PC with Google Chrome browser are required and a System Check will confirm your eligibility.
 Visit the official site to see if this is an option for you.